hwstar/ESP8266-MQTT-io-node/README.md

 **esp_8266_MQTT_io_node**
 ==========
-This is an implementation of an MQTT Relay Node
+This is an implementation of an MQTT Relay Node which runs natively on an ESP8266 ESP-03 module or other variant with GPIO12 support.
+Code is compiled using the toolchain referenced below.

 **Features:**